 Minimum number of participants is 3, maximum is 10.

-- Tread water for 2 minutes, using only legs.
-Candidates should place their hands under the armpits.
+3. Tread water for 2 minutes, using only the legs.
+Candidates should place their hands under

-- Complete a timed event with 1 minute, 40 seconds:
+4. Complete a timed event within 1 minute, 40 seconds:

 The American Red Cross certificate for Lifeguarding/First Aid/CPR/AED is valid for 2 years.